Ntundu/nyg/README.md

 # nyg
-a simple webpage for my project
+simple webpage
-I want to create a podcast website as a project.
-I'm new to web dev please help
+I want to create a podcast website as a project. new to web dev